 Google's latest updates indicate to us that fast loading, error free sites, packed with useful information for users remains the key to ranking well.
 Here we share the tests we use to keep our clients' sites in tip top condition.

-This post is an update of Sophie's post about our 'Continuous Improvement' programme from August 2011.
 The way people use the web and the way Google ranks stuff doesn't occur in a static bubble, so expect to see another update in a few months.

 Although 404 errors don’t necessarily harm the ranking of your site, you are directing visitors to pages that don’t exist, which effects the user experience of the site and means they are missing content that they may want to see.
 Lots of 404 errors can indicate other problems with the site.